 We are always keen to recruit healthy volunteers to participate in our KINARM studies.
 We welcome participants of all ages and stages to come and play on our robots.
-All studies are approved by the Health Sciences Research Ethics Board at Queen’s University.
+All studies are reviewed by the Health Sciences Research Ethics Board at Queen’s University.

 What is involved?

 As a volunteer, you come to a KINARM lab and are greeted by one of our trained operators.
 You will be seated in the KINARM robot and then perform a series of tasks similar to a simple video game.
 While you perform the task, the robot measures your movements and reactions.
 These measurements are recorded and saved to files on a computer.
 A typical session lasts between 1 and 2 hours and you will receive a small compensation for your involvement.

 Your data will be analyzed and included in a large database of healthy controls.
 Our goal is to increase our understanding of healthy behavior so we can then compare to others who have a disease e.g. stroke.
 By ‘healthy’ we mean having no neurological impairments or injuries affecting arm movement.